Student Behaviour and Conduct

 Accountability

-In alignment with Section 33(3) of the Education Act, the Board shall ensure the policy:
+In alignment with Section 33(3) of the Education Act, the Board will ensure the policy:

 - Be made publicly available.